St Clair Residential Development Plan Amendment (Privately Funded)

 - View and download the draft DPA online.

 Submissions were able to be lodged in one of three ways - online, email and post.
-Submissions had to be received by 5pm, Friday 11 September 2020 and the invitation to lodge a submission has now closed.
+Submissions had to be received by 5pm, Friday 11 September 2020.

 A public meeting to hear verbal submissions was held on Monday 21 September 2020 at 7.30pm at the City of Charles Sturt Civic Centre, 72 Woodville Road, Woodville.